A Contribution to the History of Joy

 Adding to Cart Added to Cart

 The body of a wealthy, middle-aged businessman is discovered hanging in the attic of his Old Town Prague villa.
 At first, everything points to suicide, but his young Widow denies the possibility.
-The ensuing investigation leads a noir-like Detective to a house on Petřín Hill, where three elderly women live: a yoga instructor, a film director, and a creative writing teacher.
+The ensuing investigation leads a Detective to a house at the foot of Petřín Hill, where three elderly women live: a yoga instructor, a film director, and a creative writing teacher.
 As the Detective pores through their vast archive of documents, most of which concern rape and abuse cases dating back to World War II, he begins to suspect the women of taking justice into their own hands.
 How far are they willing to go in their efforts to right the “raped century”?

 Publication date: September 22, 2026